OUA-SP3-2022-Group-Therapy/A1-Project-Proposal/README.md

 **Functional Features:**

 1. User can create an account
 2. User can add a pet
 3. User can create a schedule (food schedule, medication schedule)
 4. User can invite one or more users to schedule
 5. User can add one or more pets to schedule
+6. User can add one or more pets to schedule
+7. User can set a timer for a push notification for length of time away from home if requiring to feed pet/s.

 **Non-Functional Features:**
 1. UI with high usability
+2. Data usage limit.
+3. Email notification option.

 ### 1.4.2 Extended Viable Features (EVFs)

 1. User can add photo of pet
 2. User can create a reminder (pet birthday, vet appointment, etc)

 ---